ck2860/CapstoneProject/README.md

 Once you have the files in your system/computer, you should see there are three different datasets: [Ads Optimisation](https://github.com/ck2860/MidtermCode-CondyKan/blob/master/data/Ads_Optimisation.csv), [Mean Rewards Results](https://github.com/ck2860/MidtermCode-CondyKan/blob/master/data/MeanRewardsResult.csv), and [Tukey Data](https://github.com/ck2860/MidtermCode-CondyKan/blob/master/data/TukeyData.csv), which are already provided in the data folder.
 You will be using them for this code project so make sure they are in the right folder -- data.
 When you run the python codes, they should be able to find the datasets in the data folder.

  The Ads Optimisation data set is obtained from [Kaggle](https://www.kaggle.com/akram24/ads-ctr-optimisation).
 You will be using this for reinforcement learning and evaluations.
+For the evaluation, the ads are narrowed down to 5 ads so our reinforcement agent has five ads (Ad#0 - Ad#4) to select.

 Both MeanRewardsResult and TukeyData datasets are the results from the evaluations with 20 random seeds (#1-#20).
 The Mean Rewards Result data is used for T-tests and ANOVA.
 Lastly, the TukeyData is used for the Tukey's Post Hoc Test.